21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Personalize Your Exit Popup by Referral Domain 1

-When you create your popup, select “Referrer” from the first dropdown menu.
+When you create your popup, select “Referrer” from the first drop-down menu.
 You can then type a URL into the text field so that this specific popup will only appear for people who land on your site from that referral domain.

 Let’s say that you’ve recently published a guest blog post on a popular website.
 You might want to greet people from that site with a special message and offer.
-Exit popups let you show those visitors that you appreciate their clicks.
+Exit intent popups let you show those visitors that you appreciate their clicks.

 Alternatively, you could personalize your popups based on the time your visitors arrive on your site.
 Using two rules, you can set a time span for that particular popup, then personalize it with “Good Morning” or “Good Afternoon.”